DontTalkJustTravel

 • Spirits near El Morro

-• Haunted colonial houses
+• Haunted colonial houses and old stone buildings

-👉 Haunted Old San Juan
+👉 Haunted Old San Juan (full guide)

 Havana, Cuba 🇨🇺

-Vibe: Romantic, decaying, intense
+Vibe: Romantic, decaying, intense.

 Why it stands out:

-• Revolution-era trauma
+• Revolution-era trauma and generational loss

 • Strong oral storytelling culture